robbiesh/hasty/readme.md

 # Hasty

-Hasty is a simple, low-JS, transferable starter for building a Shopify store.
+Hasty is a low-JS, easily transferable Shopify store starter.

 Why use Hasty?